raysan5/raylib/README.md

 learning and docs
 ------------------

 raylib is designed to be learned using [the examples](https://github.com/raysan5/raylib/tree/master/examples) as the main reference.
-There is no standard API documentation but there is a [**cheatsheet**](https://www.raylib.com/cheatsheet/cheatsheet.html) containing all the functions available on the library a short description of each one of them, input parameters and result value names should be intuitive enough to understand how each function works.
+There is no standard API documentation but there is a [**cheatsheet**](https://www.raylib.com/cheatsheet/cheatsheet.html) containing all the functions available in the library, a short description of each one of them, input parameters and result value names should be intuitive enough to understand how each function works.

-Some additional documentation about raylib design can be found in [raylib GitHub Wiki](https://github.com/raysan5/raylib/wiki).
+Some additional documentation about raylib's design can be found in [raylib GitHub Wiki](https://github.com/raysan5/raylib/wiki).
 Here are the relevant links:

  - [raylib cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html)
  - [raylib architecture](https://github.com/raysan5/raylib/wiki/raylib-architecture)